prodriguezsosa/conText/vignettes/quickstart.md

 count threshold and set `bootstrap = TRUE` to get standard errors, in this case of the cosine similarity ratios.

-Finally, `get_nns_ratio` allows us to make inferences using a permutation test, specifically around the absolute deviation of the observed cosine similarity ratios from \(1\) (this captures how discriminant a given nearest neighbor is).
+The `get_nns_ratio` function allows us to make inferences using a permutation test, specifically around the absolute deviation of the observed cosine similarity ratios from \(1\) (this captures how discriminating a given nearest neighbor is).
 Specifically, for each permutation, the grouping variable is randomly shuffled and the absolute deviation of the cosine similarity ratios from \(1\) is computed.
-The empirical p.value is then the proportion of these deviations that are larger than the observed deviation.
+The empirical *p*-value is then the proportion of these deviations that are larger than the observed deviation.

 The output of `get_nns_ratio` contains three additional columns